rails/rails/guides/source/testing.md

 With minitest you can add your own assertions.
 In fact, that's exactly what Rails does.
 It includes some specialized assertions to make your life easier.

-NOTE: Creating your own assertions is a topic that we won't cover in this guide.
+NOTE: Creating your own assertions is a topic that we won't cover in depth in this guide.

 ### Rails-Specific Assertions